checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 {{< info >}}
-Every valid Playwright Test or Playwright script is a valid Browser check.
+Valid Playwright Test or Playwright scripts are the foundation of a valid Browser check.
 If the script passes, your check passes.
 If the script fails, your check fails.
 {{< /info >}}